Aliases for COPG1 Gene

 GeneCards Summary for COPG1 Gene

 COPG1 (Coatomer Protein Complex Subunit Gamma 1) is a Protein Coding gene.
-Among its related pathways are Normal wtCFTR traffic / ER-to-Golgi and Vesicle-mediated transport.
+Among its related pathways are wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF) and Golgi-to-ER retrograde transport.
 GO annotations related to this gene include binding and structural molecule activity.
 An important paralog of this gene is COPG2.

 UniProtKB/Swiss-Prot for COPG1 Gene